PilzDE/psen_scan/test/acceptance_test_psen_scan.md

 ### Test Sequence

   0. Wait for the PSENscan to be fully powered up.
-The screen should show a coloured ring with text in the middle.

   1. Run
   ```